God-bless-us/Study-Everyday/README.md

 # StudyBlog

-❓ Push code and resources here.
-Push thoughts on google doc.
+❓  This repo is for *Code* and *Resources*.
+Thoughts and Reflection are on google doc.
+⚡ Android/Java/Kotlin
+🌱 Algorithm
+🔭 Computer Network
+😸 Project